zybano/precision-notes/README.md

 - `VITE_OPENAI_API_KEY`: OpenAI API key for document generation
 - `VITE_ANTHROPIC_API_KEY`: Anthropic API key for document generation
 - `VITE_GEMINI_API_KEY`: Google Gemini API key for document generation
+- `VITE_TAWK_PROPERTY_ID`: (optional) Tawk.to property ID used to embed the live chat widget
+- `VITE_TAWK_WIDGET_ID`: (optional) Widget ID paired with the property above

+Set both Tawk.to variables after creating the widget in the Tawk.to dashboard—if they are omitted the chat bubble simply does not render.

 ## Development